-Before starting with the tasks in this lab each student should read the UNIX/Linux manual for dig.
+Before starting with the tasks in this lab each student should take a look at the UNIX/Linux manual for dig.
 The program has no interactive mode.
 One command will give one answer which contains all the details.
+In order to answer some of the questions you would need to a small research in the online literature.
 A few things need to be clarified.
 In the answer there is a field starting with "flags:".
 If the answer is authoritative there will be the indication "aa" (authoritative answer) in this field.
 If the answer is not authoritative there will be no such indication.
 In the answer section, the Time To Live (TTL) for the entry is given in seconds.